• Skip to main content

 Carty v.
 MetLife – Court Orders MetLife To Pay LTD Benefits

 In this case, Gary Carty (“Carty”) worked as a manager of Eastman Chemical Company’s (“Eastman”) information technology department.
 Gary held a policy under the Eastman Chemical Company Welfare Benefit Program which Metropolitan Life Insurance Company (“MetLife”) administered.
-Under the policy provisions, a claimant is considered disabled if he …
+Under the policy provisions, a claimant is considered disabled if he cannot make 80% of his pre-disability salary …

 Read moreCarty v.
 MetLife – Court Orders MetLife To Pay LTD Benefits